MushketMobile/Mushket-Mobile-Objective-C-Style-Guide/README.md

 ## Organization, Bundle Identifier and Folders

-Where an Xcode project is involved, the organization should be set to `Mushket Mobile` and the Bundle Identifier set to `com.mushketmobile.ProjectName` where `ProjectName` is the name of the project.
+Where an Xcode project is involved, the organization should be set to `Weelorum` and the Bundle Identifier set to `com.weelorum.ProjectName` where `ProjectName` is the name of the project.

 ![Xcode Project settings](screens/project_settings.png)

 **Folder structure**
 All classes must to have self folder.
-For each project need to use internal pod `MushketMobileKit`.
+For each project need to use internal pod `WeelorumKit`.
 For save your time also use ready templates to create folder structures with classes and methods.
 * Documentation
 * Headers
 * iOS